We've completed our review of Metformin and we immediately went on it!

 Definitely not the right time to have babies.

 Remember, ancient pathways like AMPK date back 100's of millions of years.

-We share it with all eukaryotes (has a nucleus in the cell) which puts its date back to about 2.7 billions years ago!
+We share it with all eukaryotes (has a nucleus in the cell) which puts its date back to about 2.7 billion years ago!

 Nature holds onto tools that are successful and apparently, AMPK is critical.